-I first learned about what is called the 1898 Wilmington Race Riot in a North Carolina history class taught by Dr. Karl Campbell at Appalachian State University.
+I first learned about what was formerly referred to as the 1898 Wilmington Race Riot in a North Carolina history class taught by Dr. Karl Campbell at Appalachian State University.
 Note: the events have been renamed the Wilmington Coup.
 The story horrified me because I care deeply about democracy and justice.
 After further research, I worked on a novel as a way to respond to and engage with this history.

 Democracy Betrayed: The Wilmington Race Riot of 1898 and its Legacy edited by David Cecelski and Timothy Tyson, provides a concise history of the riot as well as scholarly and illuminating essays.

-I recently read Ida: A Sword Among Lions, the biography of Ida B. Wells for many reasons.
-Relevant to this history, the book includes a glimpse into the reaction of African American activists at that time.
+I highly recommend Ida: A Sword Among Lions, the biography of Ida B. Wells for many reasons.
+Relevant to this history, the book includes a glimpse into the reaction of African American activists at the time.

 Recently North Carolina film maker Chris Everett directed and produced a documentary called Wilmington on Fire (and I had the privilege of meeting him once–what a nice guy).
 His film tells the history and includes special focus on the economic impact.
 I found it well worth watching.
 Find out more at this site: http://wilmingtononfire.com.

 The first to write a fictional version of this event was Charles W. Chesnutt, an African American whose family witnessed this violent coup and massacre.
 His book, The Marrow of Tradition, offers harrowing glimpses of this time period.
 The Norton Critical Edition of this novel provides historical documents and literary analysis.
 I should note that Chesnutt changes the names of key individuals and even the name of the city.

 For a fictionalized version of this history, try Philip Gerard’s Cape Fear Rising.

 A middle grade/young adult novel that tells this history through the eyes of a 12-year-old African American boy is Crow by Barbara Wright.